grpc/proposal/L89-core-remove-grpc-insecure-channel-creation-api.md

 * Remove `grpc_insecure_channel_create` and `grpc_server_add_insecure_http2_port` from Core Surface API.
 * Rename `grpc_server_add_secure_http2_port` to `grpc_server_add_http2_port`.
 * Rename `grpc_secure_channel_create` to `grpc_channel_create` and re-order its parameters.
-* Move `grpc_channel_credentials` and `grpc_server_credentials`related API's from `grpc_security.h` to `grpc.h`.
+* Move `grpc_channel_credentials` and `grpc_server_credentials`related APIs from `grpc_security.h` to `grpc.h`.
 * Add `grpc_channel_create_from_fd` and `grpc_server_add_channel_from_fd` to Core Surface API.

 ## Background

 Currently, the gRPC insecure build does not include any of the functions in `grpc_security.h`, nor does it include any of the code in `src/core/lib/security`.
 This means that it does not support channel or call credentials, security connectors, or client/server auth filters.
 It also does not link in SSL libraries.
+We will stop supporting insecure builds, so that all builds of gRPC include the functions in `grpc_security.h` and the code in `src/core/lib/security`.
+There are several reasons for getting rid of insecure builds:

+* The current approach requires different API entry points for secure vs. insecure channels and servers, and it requires a lot of conditional compilation that complicates our build system.
+* The main reason for supporting insecure builds is because there are some users that don't need security but really need to minimize binary size (e.g., embedded systems), so they need a way to build without depending on the SSL libraries.
+We will still satisfy this requirement after getting rid of insecure builds.
+* The current approach was decided upon early in our development, before we had the credential APIs, and it was never updated when the credential APIs were added.
+However, the credential APIs provide a much cleaner way to allow building gRPC without the SSL dependency.

+To solve this problem, we are going to move to an approach where insecure channels and servers are handled the same way as secure channels and servers.
+It will no longer be possible to build gRPC without support for credentials or to create a channel or server without specifying credentials, but we will provide an insecure credentials type to be used in cases where security is not needed.
+The insecure credentials type will not depend on SSL libraries and will be included in all gRPC builds.
+Other credential types that do depend on SSL libraries will be available in secure builds only, just as they are today.
-We could stop supporting insecure builds, so that all builds of gRPC include the functions in `grpc_security.h` and the code in `src/core/lib/security`.
-However, the gRPC build would not directly include the SSL libraries.
-Instead, there would be separate build targets for each of the credential types (both insecure and secure).
-Only those credential types that need SSL would pull in the SSL library dependencies.
+Also, the gRPC build will not directly include the SSL libraries.
+Instead, there will be separate build targets for each of the credential types, and only those credential types that need SSL will pull in the SSL library dependencies.

 ## Proposal

-First, move `grpc_channel_credentials` and `grpc_server_credentials`related API's from `grpc_security.h` to `grpc.h`.
+First, move `grpc_channel_credentials` and `grpc_server_credentials`related APIs from `grpc_security.h` to `grpc.h`.

 ```
 /** --- grpc_channel_credentials object. ---